kkga/kkga/projects/kakoune.md

 Being a [Vim user](/notes/vim), I've been experimenting with [Kakoune](https://kakoune.org) for the past year and it became my go-to program for doing any sorts of text- or code-editing.
-It's delightful piece of software that improves on many Vim concepts.
-I could never describe it better than [Screwtapello did](https://gist.github.com/Screwtapello/563628f777f0fc9f4d5fb681058d63ec).
+It's a delightful piece of software that improves on many Vim concepts.
+I could never describe it better than
+[Screwtapello did](https://gist.github.com/Screwtapello/563628f777f0fc9f4d5fb681058d63ec).

 Here's a list of various small (and mostly useless) plugins I've created for